 The Langford Water Treatment works of the Southend Waterworks Company, commenced operation in August 1927.
 The advent of the Southend Water Company at Langford brought employment and a significant increase in population to the village, where 16 houses were built and a few purchased for the workers.
-Mill House was purchased to supply accommodation for the Chief Engineer and Chief Chemist.
+Mill House was purchased to supply accommodation for the Resident Engineer and Chief Chemist.
 Also Mill Cottage below which had been part of a larger building and at one time the village Public House.

 Mill Cottage Langford

 Mill Cottage, which still exists,was part of the building on the left, the mill building on the right at the head of Langford Cut, no longer exists, having burnt down in 1879.
 The small building centre background is now the Village hall.
 Mill cottage housed DNW when first married.

 The Company also were involved in community events such as hosting the annual village fete , on the lawn in front of the Treatment Plant, providing a cricket pitch, and tennis courts adjacent to the now Village Hall.
 A few salmon used to appear annually, and still do, on their way upstream.
 The Chief Engineer in the 1960’s had the salmon caught using the nets from the tennis courts.
 A local angler has rebuilt in 2015, the salmon ladder at the Langford River Blackwater weir pool, that was originally installed in the 1970’s to assist the salmon to reach the gravel shallows upstream.
 Prior to 1797, the River Chelmer being canalised ( see http://www.chelmercanaltrust.co.uk for detailed history) there would have been numerous shallow gravel stretches, between Maldon and Chelmsford suitable for Salmon Spawning.
 There was also a preponderance of elvers that appeared in March/April.